Achilles Tendon Injury

 X-ray tests will provide clear images of bones.
 It also shows if the lower part of the Achilles tendon has calcified.

-Achilles tendinitis treatment
+Achilles tendonitis treatment

 If you feel a lump on your Achilles, go to your doctor immediately.